 - Tense problems: Do you find yourself lost in time rereading your manuscript, or spending extraneous hours discussing with your editors or test readers about the time line of your story?
 Our editors only know too well how contentious tense issues could be, and advise you earliest how best to deal with them.

 - Plural and singular problems

 - Basic word, sentence, and paragraph syntax

 Changes in word choice:

-What it does not include and What we will not do:
+What it does not include and what we will not do:

 Substantive Editing focuses on the organization and presentation of the existing content.
-The substantive editor may make wholesale revisions to sections of the work.
+The substantive editor may make major revisions to sections of the work.
 They may rewrite sections of the manuscript, improving text line by line.
 An editor doing substantive editing may rephrase a section of the manuscript for smoothness.
 He may rewrite or guide the author in rewriting to eliminate ambiguity.
 He may bring attention to text that raises issues but does not address them.
 He may reorganize whole portions of the work.
 He may point out any statements that seem incorrect.